yoon-zh/yoonzh.com/posts/zh/arriving-to-china.md

 you’re probably not fluent in chinese (or maybe you are, flex). but you're gonna be in situations where even basic chinese will be super helpful. dont expect people to know english. get familiar with some phrases. try [HelloChinese](https://www.hellochinese.cc/). *i dont like duolingo for chinese.*

+if you're into learning chinese, pleco (dictionary) is your best friend. [(iOS)](https://apps.apple.com/us/app/pleco-chinese-dictionary/id341922306) - [(android)](https://play.google.com/store/apps/details?id=com.pleco.chinesesystem)

 ### "this app is not available in your region"

-if using iphone, create a new apple id and set its country to china. *i suggest making a new, separate account from your home country.*
+if using iphone, create a new apple id and set its country to china. *i suggest making a new, separate account from your main one.*

 if using android or other, check this [reddit post](https://www.reddit.com/r/chinalife/comments/18evxyh/what_android_app_store_do_you_use_for_chinese_apps/) (google is banned, so not many chinese apps on google store). i'd suggest asking a local if this is your case.